spacetelescope/cosmo/docs/source/monitors.rst

 In particular, it includes the slope in arcseconds per year and the offset at the time of of the first data point in the fit.

-The plots are also grouped by FGS via a drop down button on the right side of the figure.
+The plots are also grouped by FGS via a drop-down button on the left side of the figure.

 Hover text for each data point includes the following::